Keyondunker/Vector-Nest-Provider/README.md

 #### 2.1 Register as a Product Category Owner

+All Actors such as Product Category Owners, Providers and Validators need to register in the Protocol and pay the registration fee before they can start any type of interactions.

+TESTNET NOTE: if you need testnet tokens reach out to the Forest Protocols team on Discord.

 1. Create a JSON detail file in the following schema and save it somewhere:

 ```json